 You Have a Limited Time To Act

 There are many filing deadlines that surround a personal injury case.
 Yet, one of the most important is the state’s statute of limitations.
 This mandate gives claimants a limited time to file a lawsuit against the party responsible for their losses.
-Under Florida Statute §95.11, you usually have four years from the date of your accident to file a lawsuit against the entity responsible for your losses.
+Under Florida Statute §95.11, you usually have two years from the date of your accident to file a lawsuit against the entity responsible for your losses.

-You may think that four years is a long time, but time flies when you are recovering from serious injuries.
+You may think that two years is a long time, but time flies when you are recovering from serious injuries.
 For that reason, we encourage you to reach out to Chalik & Chalik Injury Lawyers as soon as you can.
 A Miami back and spine injuries lawyer can evaluate your situation and share what deadlines could impact your chances of financial recovery.

 We Work on a Contingency-Fee Basis